fivetran/dbt_mixpanel/README.md

 vars:
   mixpanel:

-    # Example 1: Applied to all events
+    # Example 1: Limit all events to the US
     timeline_criteria: 'country_code = "US"'

-    # Example 2: Only 'Play_song' events are limited to the US
+    # Example 2: Only limit 'play_song' events to the US
     timeline_criteria: 'event_type != "play_song" OR country_code = "US"'

 ```